sfdcai/openwrt-telegram/README.md

   disable authentication or set a secret string and store it in the browser via the UI access panel.
 - `ui_base_url` – Preferred base URL for the UI (informational).
+- `version_endpoint` – URL used by the dashboard to determine the latest available release (defaults to the GitHub Releases API).
+- `version_cache_ttl` – How long, in seconds, the remote version lookup is cached before refreshing.
 - `client_state_file` – JSON file that stores discovered clients and their approval status (defaults to `state/clients.json`).
 - `nft_table` / `nft_chain` – nftables objects that TeleBot manages to block
   unapproved MAC addresses on the forward hook.
-- `nft_block_set` / `nft_allow_set` – nftables sets holding blocked and
+- `nft_block_set` / `nft_allow_set` / `nft_internet_block_set` – nftables sets
-  approved MAC addresses.
+  holding fully blocked, approved and WAN-only-blocked MAC addresses.
+- `wan_interfaces` – Comma-separated list of WAN interface names used when applying WAN-only client blocks.
 - `client_whitelist` – List of MAC addresses that bypass approval entirely.
 - `firewall_include_path` / `firewall_include_section` – Where the generated
   nftables include is stored and how it is registered with `uci` so the TeleBot rule appears under **Network → Firewall**.
-- `enhanced_notifications` – Set to `true` to send HTML-formatted Telegram messages with icons, device cards and status graphs.
+- `enhanced_notifications` – Set to `true` (default) to send HTML-formatted Telegram messages with icons, device cards and status graphs.
+- `notification_schedule` – Optional list of `HH:MM` entries (router local
+  time) that triggers a scheduled status digest in the default chat.

 Use the built-in web UI to manage these fields securely – token values are masked when displayed and only updated when explicitly changed.
 The bot accepts